-- a basic Criminal Records Bureau or equivalent criminal record check for the applicant and the person having the day to day control of the premises; - how the applicant proposes to ensure that children will be protected from harm whilst on the premises; - training covering how staff would deal with: - unsupervised, very young children being on the premises; - children causing perceived problems on/around the premises; and - □ suspected truant children.
+- a basic Criminal Records Bureau or equivalent criminal record check for the applicant and the person having the day to day control of the premises; - how the applicant proposes to ensure that children will be protected from harm whilst on the premises; - training covering how staff would deal with: - unsupervised, very young children being on the premises: - children causing perceived problems on/around the premises; and - suspected truant children.

-28.0 (ALCOHOL) LICENSED PREMISES GAMING MACHINE PERMITS
+28.0 GAMING MACHINE PERMITS IN ALCOHOL LICENSED PREMISES

-- 28.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises to automatically have two gaming machines of categories C and/or D. To use this entitlement the premises licence holder needs to give notice to the Licensing Authority of the intention to make gaming machines available for use and pay the prescribed fee. - 28.2 Gaming machines can be located on premises for which a licence for the sale by retail of alcohol or supply of alcoholic liqueur for consumption on the premises has been issued.
-Such premises must have a bar for serving customers. - 28.3 Premises restricted to selling alcohol on the premises only with food with no bar facility have no entitlement for the provision of gaming machines on the premises. - 28.4 The Licensing Authority can remove the automatic authorisation in respect of any particular premises if: - provision of the machines is not reasonably consistent with the pursuit of the licensing objectives;
+- 28.1 There is provision in the Act for premises licensed to sell alcohol under part 3 of the Licensing Act 2003 for consumption on the premises to automatically have two gaming machines of categories C and/or D. To use this entitlement the premises licence holder needs to give notice to the Licensing Authority of the intention to make gaming machines available for use and pay the prescribed fee. - 28.2 Gaming machines can be located on premises for which a licence for the sale by retail of alcohol or supply of alcoholic liqueur for consumption on the premises has been issued.
+Such premises must have a bar for serving customers. - 28.3 Premises restricted to selling alcohol on the premises only with food have no entitlement for the provision of gaming machines on the premises. - 28.4 The Licensing Authority can remove the automatic authorisation in respect of any particular premises if: - provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act;

-- gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act; - the premises are mainly used for gaming; or - an offence under the Act has been committed on the premises. - 28.5 Where an application for more than two gaming machines is received, the Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Licensing Authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the gaming machines.
-Measures will cover such issues as: - gaming machines being in sight of the bar; - gaming machines being in sight of staff who will monitor that the machines are not being used by those under 18; - appropriate notices and signage; and - as regards the protection of vulnerable persons, the Licensing Authority will consider measures such as the provision of information, leaflets/help line numbers for organisations such as Gamcare. - 28.6 The Licensing Authority can decide to grant an application with a smaller number of machines and/or a different category of machines than that applied for but conditions other than these cannot be attached.
+- the premises are mainly used for gaming; or - an offence under the Act has been committed on the premises. - Where an application for more than two gaming machines is received, the Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Licensing Authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the gaming machines.
+Measures will cover such issues as: - gaming machines being in sight of the bar; - gaming machines being in sight of staff who will monitor that the machines are not being used by those under 18; - appropriate notices and signage; and - as regards the protection of vulnerable persons, the Licensing Authority will consider measures such as the provision of information, leaflets/help line numbers for organisations such as Gamcare. - 28.6 The Licensing Authority can decide to grant an application with a smaller number of machines and/or a different category of machines than that applied for but conditions other than these cannot be attached. - 28.7 The holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machine(s).